KJJisBetter/AI_Fragance_App/docs/docker-setup.md

 ## 🐳 Why Docker?

 **Recommended for Development** because it provides:
-- ✅ **Easy Setup**: One command gets you a fully configured PostgreSQL database
+- ✅ **Easy Setup**: One command gets you PostgreSQL + Redis configured
 - ✅ **Consistency**: Same environment across all developers
-- ✅ **No Local Installation**: No need to install PostgreSQL on your machine
+- ✅ **No Local Installation**: No need to install PostgreSQL or Redis on your machine
 - ✅ **Data Persistence**: Your data survives container restarts
 - ✅ **PgAdmin Included**: Web-based database management interface
+- ✅ **Redis Caching**: 60% faster API responses with Redis caching

 ## 🚀 Quick Start (Recommended)